A 55-nm SRAM Chip Scanning Errors Every 125 ns for Event-Wise Soft Error Measurement: An Event-wise Soft Error Measurement System

 \subsection{Timing Synchronization}

 It is imperative to correlate soft error data timestamps, which are sourced from the SRAM, PLL, and FIFO in the chip, with the detector data.
 To accurately reproduce individual events, system-wide timing synchronization is essential.
 Considering that these physical phenomena occur at the nanosecond scale, synchronization must be performed at the same level.
 For this, we feed the same reference clock signal to both the detectors and the DUT and initiate their resets using the same reset signal.

-However, still two problems are to be solved as shown in Fig.~\ref{fig:postprocessing}.
+Fig.~\ref{fig:postprocessing} highlights two issues in associating soft errors with detector hits.
 The first problem is that the timestamps of the soft errors will be out of synchronization with the entire system when the PLL in the DUT is affected by radiation.
-For resolving this issue and synchronizing the timing, PLLOUT, an external output signal obtained by dividing the PLL clock by 32, and the 50 MHz REFCLK are tracked by FPGA counters, with values retrieved every 40 ms via serial communication.
+For resolving this issue and synchronizing the timing, PLLOUT, an external output signal obtained by dividing the PLL clock by 32, and the 50 MHz REFCLK are tracked by field programmable gate array (FPGA) counters, with values retrieved every 40 ms via serial communication.
 When the PLL is locked, actual time is directly derived from their proportional relationship.
-If unlocked, linear interpolation (LERP) estimates the actual time (Fig.~\ref{fig:PLLprocessing}).
+If unlocked, linear interpolation (LERP) estimates the actual time.
+The second problem is that the system-wide reset signal does not reach every device at the same time.
+This inherent time lag necessitates determining a reset offset during post-processing.
+Fig.~\ref{fig:resetoffsetprocessing} illustrates how the i-th soft error and detector hit are paired within the possible error occurrence-to-detection time of 237~ns, which is the necessary time to scan all bits.
+By sweeping the reset offset, we find the offset candidates that enable complete pairing of all events.
+Among them, the one closest to the average time margin is selected.
+Here, the average time margin is defined as the expected average discrepancy across all event pairs.
+For example, at 540 MHz operation, since the time discrepancy between soft error and detector timestamps can be as large as 237 ns and is uniformly distributed, the expected average time discrepancy is 118.5 ns.